Cedar Rapids Electrical JATC

 With the technology we have in place at many training centers just like this one around the country, we can help our clients recover no matter how high the water rises.

-I talked to Mike again a few weeks later, wondering if the town would ever bounce back.
+We talked to Mike again a few weeks later, wondering if the town would ever bounce back.
 He responded, “We’ve got great people with strong hearts and minds here in Cedar Rapids, and we’ll rebuild, better than ever.”